Student Accessibility and Support Services Parents Frequently Asked Questions

 No. However, your student may choose to give you permission to their other educational records by completing the ESU Financial Aid, Scholarships, and Veterans Services Information Release form.

-- Encourage your student to register early during the process, especially if housing accommodations are requested.
+- Encourage your student to contact SASS and register early in the process, especially if housing accommodations are requested.

 - Review documentation together so your student is comfortable articulating both the diagnosis/disability and its impact on their access to post-secondary education.